facebook/docusaurus/website/docs/advanced/swizzling.md

 2. A Docusaurus theme package's `theme` directory.
 3. Fallback components provided by Docusaurus core (usually not needed).

+This is called a _layered architecture_: a higher-priority layer providing the component would shadow a lower-priority layer, making swizzling possible.
 Given the following structure:

 ```
 website
 ├── node_modules
-│   └── docusaurus-theme
+│   └── @docusaurus/theme-classic
 │       └── theme
 │           └── Navbar.js
 └── src